MichaelBreitung/mibreit-homepage-template/doc/usage-guide.md

 1. Open a terminal / shell.

+2. Type ``node --version``.
+If this command returns a Node.js version, you don't have to continue with the installation.

-2. Type ``brew help`` - If you get an output about how to use _brew_, it is already installed on your system and you can continue with step 4.
+3. Type ``brew help`` - If you get an output about how to use _brew_, it is already installed on your system and you can continue with step 4.

-3. Install Homebrew as described [here](https://brew.sh/).
+4. Install Homebrew as described [here](https://brew.sh/).

-4. Install NVM by calling:
+5. Install NVM by calling:
    ````
    $ brew update